CBC-UCONN/RNA-Seq-Model-Organism-Arabidopsis-thaliana/README.md

 1       StringTie       exon    12424   13173   1000    -       .       gene_id "MSTRG.2"; transcript_id "MSTRG.2.2"; exon_number "2";
 1       StringTie       exon    13335   13714   1000    -       .       gene_id "MSTRG.2"; transcript_id "MSTRG.2.2"; exon_number "3";
 ```
-This is our new refernce GTF file we will be using to quantif the xpression of dfferent genes and transcripts.
-If you have a closer look we can see that this file do not contain any of the coverage, TPM and FPKM information.
-Thats how we want it as it is going to serve refernce in sunsequent analysis.
-Also note that the first two transcripts have know ENSEMBL `transcrip-id`,`gene_name` and `ref_gene_id`, however they are missing in transcript 3.
-This is because that represents a novel transcript identified in the study.
-Since we have created a master refernce gTF file `stringtie_merged.gtf` lets go ahead and detemine the expression of features in the samples.
+This is our new refernce GTF file we will be using to quantify the expression of dfferent genes and transcripts.
+If we look closer we can see that the file have information different features but exclude coverage, TPM and FPKM information.
+Thats how we want it to be for use as refernce in sunsequent analysis.
+Also note that the first two transcripts have known ENSEMBL `transcrip-id`,`gene_name` and `ref_gene_id`, however it is missing in transcript 3.
+This is because it represents a novel transcript identified in the study.

 Before we go ahead lets have look at the GFF compare stats.
 The file we are looking for is `gffcompare.stats`, and the contents are self explanatory.
 One can explore other files `gffcompare.annotated.gtf`,`gffcompare.loci`,`gffcompare.stats`,`gffcompare.stringtie_merged.gtf.refmap`,`gffcompare.stringtie_merged.gtf.tmap`,`gffcompare.tracking` of the comparison to have a deeper understanding of the differences.
 ```less gffcompare.stats